percona/pmm-doc/docs/how-to/pacemaker.md

 In this example we would:

-- turn off the fencing for demonstration purposes and as it depends on HW that is used
+- turn off the fencing for demonstration purposes and as it depends on Hardware that is used
 - use High availability LVM volumes

 !!! caution alert alert-warning "Important"
     For a production cluster, it is necessary to use proper Node Fencing along with network-attached storage with good performance (FC, iSCSI SAN, NVMEoF).
 Some storage solutions provide additional protections to isolate storage between nodes (SCSI-3 PR).

 ## Prerequisites